null0git/pmabf/README.md

-# PMA-BF — Ethical Use & Defensive Research README
+# PMABF — Ethical Use & Defensive Research README

 > **Important:** This repository contains code that, as-written, automates password guessing against a phpMyAdmin login page.
 I **cannot** assist in creating or documenting tools intended to perform unauthorized access or malicious activity.
 The document below is written *only* for ethical, legal, and defensive research use: testing in your own isolated lab systems or on systems for which you have explicit written authorization.